SIBarcodeNetwork/ReadtheDocsMaster/Docs/BLAST.rst

    ex: ssh steierj@hydra-login01.si.edu

-Enter password (will not show process of typing)
+Enter password (will not show process of typing).

 This will automatically place the user in the Hydra home directory (~).